 Don’t worry if you accidentally rub some of it off (like I did with my thumb).

 Just fill the spot with another piece of silver leaf and you will not be able to tell where the patch is.
 (If it won’t stick, add a little more adhesive).

 Then you are ready to let your metallic Halloween decor shine!

-It’s hard to tell this skull hasn’t always been silver.
+In any case, it’s hard to tell this skull hasn’t always been silver.

-This post was originally published on October 6, 2016 but was updated with new content on August 4, 2019.
+This post was originally published on October 6, 2016 but was updated with new content on September 5, 2023.